seonman/HarmanDeveloperDocs/docs/api.rst

 hkwPlaybackTimeChanged() - optional
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Invoked when the current time of playback has been changed.
+This is called when the current time of playback has changed.
 It is called every one second.

 **Signature:**
 	``-(void)hkwPlaybackTimeChanged:(NSInteger)timeElapsed;``